cgstevens/FileProcessor/README.md

 	I would create smaller units of work that would be perform remotely.

 	Since this actor subcribes to, tenant, the DatabaseWatcher will let the manager know when a location has been addded or removed.
-	This actor will create actors based on the name of the Location.
+	This actor will create LocationActor's based on the name of the Location.

 * **LocationActor**
+	The LocationActor is responsible for managing the FileWatcherActor and FileReaderActor.

+* **FileWatcherActor**
+	This a single actor that uses the FileSystemWatcher to monitor any changes on the disk.
+If a file has been created, renamed or deleted it will fire an event to the Actor to handle and determine what to do.

+* **FileReaderActor**
+	This is a single actor as well.
+I could create multiple instances of these but I want the order of the files to be processed in order.
+This actor will work on only a single file at a time.

+* **LineReaderActor**